advertise contact

 Elbows Tucked

-Adapt your desired press-up position, either a full press-up (as shown) or with your knees on the floor, as this method will place a workload on both your chest and tricep muscles.
+Adapt your desired press-up position, either a full press-up (as shown) or with your knees on the floor, taking note that because the elbows tucked push up focuses on your triceps, it can seem far harder to perform than a standard push up.

 START